 Medication abortion, also known as the abortion pill, is a pregnancy termination method using two different types of abortion drugs, Mifepristone, and Misoprostol.
 This abortion method is only used for women up to 10 weeks of pregnancy.

 The first drug, Mifepristone (also known as RU-486) is used to block the progesterone pregnancy hormone and prevent the pregnancy from growing.
 This is followed by Misoprostol, 24-48 hours later, which causes the uterus to empty by making it contract and expel the pregnancy.
 A follow-up with a medical professional is necessary after a medication abortion.

 Surgical abortion is a more invasive process compared to medication abortion.
 Anesthesia is used during the procedure, and medical instruments are used to open the cervix and to remove all parts of the pregnancy within the uterus.

 Here are some of the most common side effects and risks of both medication and surgical abortion.
 These side effects can range from mild to severe.

 Possible Medication Abortion Risks:

 - Incomplete abortion, which may need to be followed by surgical abortion

 Learn About Your Options

-When going through an unintended pregnancy, you deserve to know about all your pregnancy options.
+When going through an unplanned pregnancy, you deserve to know about all your pregnancy options.
 Our team at the Open Arms Pregnancy Clinic is here for you.
 We can sit down with you to answer your questions and offer education about all your pregnancy options.